 If you've suffered due to medical malpractice, make sure you hold all responsible parties accountable.
 Hospitals may be liable for a portion of your damages.
-Atlanta medical malpractice lawyer Emanuel Balams will seek recovery from all parties who bore responsibility for your damages, including the hospital where you were treated.
+Atlanta medical malpractice lawyer ReShea Balams will seek recovery from all parties who bore responsibility for your damages, including the hospital where you were treated.

 Contact Balams Law Group today to schedule a consultation.
 ReShea Balams represents clients through Fulton County, Gwinnett County, Cobb County, DeKalb County and Clayton County.